archisvaze/archisvaze/README.md

 ## Hello I'm Archis Vaze 👋

 ---
+Welcome to my GitHub page!
+I am a Full Stack Developer and here you can find all of my public projects and repositories.
+Feel free to explore and don't hesitate to reach out if you have any questions or would like to collaborate.
+Thank you for visiting!

-I am a full-stack developer with a core speciality in the MERN/PERN stack.
-My work involves writing clean, readable, and reusable code to build responsive and efficient applications using the latest coding techniques and best practices.
-I am always looking for ways to improve user experiences, mentoring and learning about the newest technologies and trends in the tech world.
+As a developer, I am always looking for ways to improve user experiences, mentoring and learning about the newest technologies and trends in the tech world.
+I have a core specialty in the MERN/PERN stack which I currently use to design responsive, efficient and high quality applications.

 ### I work with: